infinum/ios-viper-xcode-templates/README.md

 extension LoginInteractor: LoginInteractorInterface {
 }
 ```
-When generater your Interactor is also a skeleton which you will in most cases use to perform fetching of data from remote API services, Database services, etc.
+When generated your Interactor is also a skeleton which you will in most cases use to perform fetching of data from remote API services, Database services, etc.

 ## 3. How it really works
 Here's an example of a wireframe for a Login screen which uses two types of navigation to navigate to a login and registration screen.
 Let's start with the Presenter